 Today original Hunziker paintings are on permanent display at the Porsche Museum in Stuttgart, Porsche’s North American headquarters, the Porsche Club of America’s headquarters, and in some of the greatest private car collections in the world.
 These days my commission schedule might be booked almost a year in advance, but this wasn’t always the case: In the early days, I would deliver a painting without knowing when or where the next sale would materialize.
-The mortgage was late on more than one occasion, but Heather Norwood—my better half— never discouraged me from pursuing my passion.
+The mortgage was late on more than one occasion, but my loving wife, Heather Norwood, never discouraged me from pursuing my passion.
 She always stood by me and put her entrepreneurial spirit to work.
 And if it hadn’t been for the support of a few early patrons, support which continues to this day, I might not be where I am.

 “…he calls his style: Period Correct…” – Stephan Lombard, Sports Car Market magazine, 2009